What Is a G703 Continuation Sheet?

 Common G703 Mistakes That Slow Down Approvals

-• Changing line items month-to-month (breaking continuity)
+• Changing line items month-to-month and breaking continuity

-• Totals that don’t match the contract (or approved change orders)
+• Totals that don’t match the contract or approved change orders

 • Rounding issues that accumulate over time